DopeIcarus/DiscordWebhookNuker/README.md

 3. open the jar with java -jar [FileName]
 4. Enjoy
 ## Credits
-Programmed by NiJo2.n#8182
+- Programmed by NiJo2.n#8182
-For educational purposes only
+- For educational purposes only
+- Im not responisble for any kind of activity you do with the webhook nuker